yusuf8ahmed/Ship/README.md

   -p [port], --port [port]
                         port to be shared on
-  -q, --qrcode          if flagged qrcode will be in new tab -P, --private         if flagged host address will be on private ip -L, --localhost       if flagged host address will be localhost -l, --link            if flagged ship will start the Link Sharing Server
+  -q, --qrcode          if flagged qrcode will be in new tab -o, --open            if flagged browser will open automatically -P, --private         if flagged host address will be on private ip -L, --localhost       if flagged host address will be localhost -l, --link            if flagged ship will start the Link Sharing Server